learnable-content/Laravel-5/README.md

 ## Setting up our hosts file

 Lets edit our hosts file so we can point our new app to the server.
+Remember, you'll need administrator privileges to edit this particular file (`/etc/hosts` on Linux or macOS, `C:\Windows\System32\drivers\etc\hosts` on Windows).

 ```
-subl /etc/hosts

 // Add the line
 192.168.10.10  blog.app
 ```